Greenville County offering rental assistance to those impacted by the pandemic

 Right now, Greenville County is offering that through their Emergency Rental Assistance Program.

-Bob Mihalic, Governmental Affairs Coordinator for Greenville County said its a federal program.
+Greenville County Governmental Affairs Coordinator Bob Mihalic said its a federal program.

-“But we are responsible for more than 15-million dollars’ worth of emergency rental and utility assistance money,” said Mihalic.
+“But we are responsible for more than $15-million worth of emergency rental and utility assistance money,” said Mihalic.

 He said the county is now in the process of accepting applications.